Gregjlt/scNanoCutTag_10X/README.md

-# Single-cell CUT&Tag InDrop pipeline
+# Single-cell nano CUT&Tag 10X pipeline

-This data engineering pipeline is designed to treat single-cell CUT&Tag InDrop with protocol design from the Institut Curie SingleCellOmics Platform and Vallot Lab.
+This data engineering pipeline is designed to treat single-cell nano CUT&Tag 10X with protocol design from the Institut Curie SingleCellOmics Platform and Vallot Lab.
 The dataset starts from raw BCL sequencing files to exploitable output such as count matrices, coverage file and report.